batmanonabike/qt_srt/QtSrt/docs/readme.md

 ## Other Project Prerequisites
 - [PkgConfig Setup Guide](pkgconfig_setup.md) - Instructions for installing and configuring PkgConfig with CMake
 - [Vcpkg Setup Guide](vcpkg_setup.md) - Instructions for installing and configuring vcpkg with CMake
+- [MSYS Setup Guide](unix_setup.md) - Setting up a Unix-like Environment with MSYS on Windows

 Used by RTMPViewer...
 ```